top of page

 • 3.2) Responsibilities

-It is essential that all Club PLBs have forms filled out before they leave the gear room when hired.
+When possible PLB forms should be filled out before the PLB leaves the gear room.
 The emergency contact must also be given a thorough rundown of the details of a trip by the trampers so as to expedite the process of mobilising aid.
 Trampers must also fill out the return form and indicate to their emergency contact that they have completed a trip at the soonest convenience.

-For Club trips, the emergency contact for the PLBs should be the same person for all trips and be an exec member with access to the OUTC google drive (allowing them to access information regarding medical conditions, allergies and next of kin contact information from the spreadsheets if necessary).
+For Club trips, the emergency contact for the PLBs should be the same person for all sub trips and be an exec member with access to the OUTC google drive (allowing them to access information regarding medical conditions, allergies and next of kin contact information from the spreadsheets if necessary).
 They must remain in service for the duration of the trips they are the emergency contact for.
+It is the responsibility of the trip organiser to fill out all PLB forms prior to leaving for the trip.

 For Club members on non-Club trips, PLB hire is available from the gear room.
 However, as with all Club gear they are for the use of Club members and should not be taken on trips where no Club members are present.
 Non-Club members can either rent PLBs from Unipol gym, or make the wise decision to join the OUTC for access to gear hire.